 Hepatitis B is a virus that causes inflammation of your liver.
 If you have hepatitis B during pregnancy, you can pass the virus on to your baby.
-Vaccinations and treatment after the birth can protect your baby from infection.
+There are various medicines that can reduce the risk of transmission and protect your baby from hepatitis B.

 - Most women who are carriers of the hepatitis B virus are unaware of this, because often there are no symptoms or only mild symptoms.
 Read more about hepatitis B and chronic hepatitis B.

 - You can pass hepatitis B to your baby during the birth through contact with your blood and body fluids.
 This can happen with vaginal delivery or Caesarean section.

 - During pregnancy, as part of your antenatal checks when you first see your lead maternity carer, you will be offered a blood test for hepatitis B.

 - Hepatitis B doesn’t usually cause problems for you or your unborn baby during pregnancy.
 However, when babies and young children get infected, although they don’t tend to get sick they are at a much higher risk of remaining a hepatitis B carrier and developing ongoing liver problems later in life.